Octavio Guzmán

-Octavio Guzmán Sánchez (born November 26, 1990) is a Mexican soccer player who most recently played for Oakland Roots SC in the National Independent Soccer Association.
+Octavio Guzmán Sánchez (born November 26, 1990) is a Mexican footballer who most recently played for Oakland Roots SC in the National Independent Soccer Association.

 Career

 Guzmán played college soccer for two years at Los Medanos College before transferring to Chico State in 2011 where he graduated in 2013.

 He played for CD Aguiluchos USA of the National Premier Soccer League in 2013.
 He signed his first professional contract with USL Pro club Sacramento Republic in March, 2014.

 On November 22, 2016 Saint Louis FC has agreed to a contract with midfielder Octavio Guzman, defender Wesley Charpie, and midfielder Mats Bjurman, pending United Soccer League and United States Soccer Federation approval.

 In July 2019, Guzmán joined Oakland Roots.